Cheekyshroom/Brouhaha/README.md

 with open ears.

 # Early termination
-If you grow tired of the brouhaha, ^C will skip the current post, holding down ^C for a while will skip the whole thread.
+If you grow tired of the brouhaha, ^C will skip the current post.
+If you're really really tired of it, ^\ will kill the whole conversation.